15 Pregnancy Symptoms To Expect When First Pregnant

 While some foods can flip a newly pregnant woman’s stomach, other foods make for intense cravings.
 Eating right during the early stages of pregnancy is important, though.

-Dr. Wallace notes his two biggest pieces of advice for pregnant moms:
+Dr. Gordon notes his two biggest pieces of advice for pregnant moms:

 “First, start prenatal vitamins as soon as possible.
 Even if your diet is perfect, it’s hard to get all the nutrients your body needs while pregnant.
 And for women who have certain diets or dietary restrictions, taking prenatal vitamins is even more important.